FHS-Creative-Technologies/mmt-algodat-code/src/README.md

 # Introduction

-This NuGet package provides reference implementations for various algorithms and data structures taught at the [University of Applied Sciences](https://www.fh-salzburg.ac.at) in the [MultiMediaTechnology degree program](https://www.fh-salzburg.ac.at/studium/ct/multimediatechnology-bachelor) within the lecture Algorithms and Data Structures.
+This NuGet package provides reference implementations for various algorithms and data structures taught at the [Salzburg University of Applied Sciences](https://www.fh-salzburg.ac.at) in the [MultiMediaTechnology degree program](https://www.fh-salzburg.ac.at/studium/ct/multimediatechnology-bachelor) within the lecture Algorithms and Data Structures.

 All implementations are stacking on each other.
 That means if a complex data structure / algorithm uses other data structures they are provided as reference implementation as well.

-Most of the ideas are from Introduction to Algorithms, Third Edition, September 2009.
+Most of the ideas are from Introduction to Algorithms, Third Edition, September 2009, by Cormen et al.

 ## Implemented Algorithms